-35 Section E. Conflict of Interest
+Section E. Conflict of Interest

-No person shall serve on an Ethics Committee in any case, and no member of the Association Board of Directors shall participate in the consideration of an appeal of any case, in which he or she has a close relationship to one of the parties or in which any other circumstance creates a conflict of interest or the appearance of a conflict of interest.
+- No person shall serve on an Ethics Committee in any case, and no member of the Association Board of Directors shall participate in the consideration of an appeal of any case, in which he or she has a close relationship to one of the parties or in which any other circumstance greates a conflict of interest or the appearance of a - 39 which any other circumstance creates a conflict of interest or the appearance of a - 40 conflict of interest.